Edward the Seventh

 Only the final three episodes dramatised Edward as King (in line with his short, nine-year reign, which did not begin until he was nearly sixty years old).
 Annette Crosbie, who won a BAFTA for her performance, was given top billing in the series (appearing in ten out of the thirteen episodes).

 It was first broadcast on TV between April and July 1975.
 In the United States it was shown under the title Edward the King, with episode introductions by Canadian-American broadcaster Robert MacNeil.
 In the UK, it is available as a four-disc DVD set, encoded for Region 0, by Network Video.
-It is also available for the North American market as an extras-less six-disc set.
+It is also available for the North American market as a no-extras six-disc set.